hero-image

 The Child Abuse Medical Professionals (CHAMP) network consists of physicians and nurses who are expert in the field of child maltreatment and who serve as a resource to medical professionals, child advocacy centers (CACs), and MDT partners, evaluate suspected abuse and neglect in children, and provide consultation and training to community professionals.

-Treatment and counseling services
+Treatment and Counseling Services

 Following the forensic interview and medical exam, the team decides with the family on a safety plan for the child and their family members, as well as follow-up treatment recommendations.
 The Family Advocate is there to facilitate this process.
 Most families are referred for counseling at one of Center for Hope’s treatment partners.
 The Family Advocate remains in contact with families to help ensure that they are receiving the services recommended.
 In some cases, children are too shy or frightened to talk about abuse.
 When this happens, the forensic interviewer may suggest that the child immediately be enrolled in a counseling program geared toward helping abused children.
 Alternately, children may be invited back to Center for Hope to participate in an Extended Forensic Assessment which gives them an opportunity to become more comfortable telling their stories over a longer period of time.
 During the investigative process, it is not unusual for a parent or caregiver to reveal that they too were sexually abused as a child.
 Many victims never received counseling or support they needed to help them deal with and confront the abuse.
 Center for Hope’s Family Advocacy Program works closely with organizations that serve survivors of child sexual abuse and strongly encourages parents and caregivers to utilize these resources for ongoing support.
 Family Advocates continuously works on creating new supportive services such as caregiver support groups in English and Spanish and Be HER’d – a support group for preteen girls.
 The Family Advocacy Program also helped establish Center for Hope’s Community Resource Closet for families in need of clothing, shoes, hygiene items, and nonperishable food items.